Stratio/cassandra-lucene-index/doc/documentation.rst

                                     .where(eq(indexColumn, search.build()));

-**Example 2:** search for rows where “phrase” contains the word “mancha” followed by the word “camisa” having 0 to 2 words in between.
+**Example 2:** search for rows where “phrase” contains the word “mancha” followed by the word “camisa” having 0 to 2 words in between:

 .. code-block:: sql